guilhermegps/secret-border/README.md

 ## Building

-For building you will need to have **Java 17** installed on your system.
+To build it you will need to have **Java 17** installed on your system.

 Now just run: